-Thanks to all participants.
+Thanks to all the participants.
 Please check our annual schedule to see 2019 deadlines.
 Follow us on social media to get notifications.

 GENIUS Olympiad organizes year-round trips within USA, especially college and cultural site visits.
-Please contact us if your school would like to attend one of our trips, which will be customized your schedule and group.
+Please contact us if your school would like to attend one of our trips, which will be customized for your schedule and group.

 GENIUS Olympiad publishes International Journal of High School Research.
 Please ask your students to submit their original research to get a publication experience.

 - GENIUS ROBOTICS master game will be updated.

 - GENIUS ROBOTICS will include DRONES competition with an environmental issue focused game.